Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Proof of the main result

 Let us now consider a general distribution of dimension $k> 1$.
 Now we have to study the whole system in \eqref{eq:derivateMN}.
 Fix indeces $ai,bj\in D$.
 Again, to find $N_{ai,bj}$ it's enough to determine the expansion of $M_{a1,bj}$, by integration.
 To compute the latter, notice that

-When $a\neq b$, the argument is similar to the one discussed above when $k=1$ (in this case every derivative generates also terms like $M_{ch,aj}$, but these terms, when $c\neq a$, need higher order derivatives to generate non vanishing terms).
+When $a= b$, the argument is similar to the one discussed above when $k=1$ (in this case every derivative generates also terms like $M_{ch,aj}$, but these terms, when $c\neq a$, need higher order derivatives to generate non-vanishing terms).
 One obtains:

 On the other hand, if $a\neq b$, then the first term different from zero of $M_{a1,bj}$ appears at $j+1$-th derivative, multiplied by $R_{a1,b1}$, Therefore the Taylor expansions of $M_{ai,bj}$ and of a generic element of the matrix $N$ can be derived as